India asks Pakistan to expedite trial in 26/11 Mumbai terror attacks case

 (This story contains pictures and information about a traumatic incident in Indian history.
 Reader discretion is advised.)

-India cannot forget the wounds of the Mumbai terror attacks, Prime Minister Narendra Modi said on Friday on the 13th anniversary of the dastardly strike even as a senior diplomat of the Pakistani High Commission was summoned to convey that Islamabad must ensure expeditious trial in the case.
+India on Friday conveyed to Pakistan its “deep anguish” over lack of sincerity on the part of the government of the neighbouring country to bring to justice the masterminds of the November 26, 2008 terror attacks in Mumbai.

-In a note verbale handed over to the diplomat, the Ministry of External Affairs (MEA) also asked Pakistan to abide by its commitment to not allow territories under its control for terrorism against India.
+A senior diplomat of the High Commission of Pakistan in New Delhi was summoned to the Ministry of External Affairs (MEA), where officials handed over to him a Note Verbale, asking the government of the neighbouring country once again to expedite the trial of the masterminds of the 26/11 terror attacks.
+New Delhi also asked the Government of Pakistan to abide by its commitment of not allowing use of territories under its control for terrorism against India.

+“It is a matter of deep anguish that even after 13 years of this heinous terror attack, the families of 166 victims from 15 countries across the globe still await closure, with (the Government of) Pakistan showing little sincerity in bringing the perpetrators to justice,” New Delhi conveyed to Islamabad.

 Also Read: 26/11: Nation will always be grateful for bravery, sacrifice of security forces, says President